GoatVenom/ShadowSentinel/README.md

    - Provides detailed alerts including the suspicion level and the type of access.

 ### 6. **File Locking**
-   - Implements file locking by setting files as read-only after access, simulating the behavior of ransomware.
+   - Implements file locking by setting files as read-only after access
    - Traps attackers into interacting with locked files, giving more time for analysis.

 ---